 National University of Jujuy Confers Honorary Professorship

-On September 15, 2019, Argentina’s National University of Jujuy (UNJu) conferred an honorary professorship upon Soka University founder and SGI President Daisaku Ikeda for his dialogues that promote peacebuilding and for his contributions that have inspired awareness of global citizenship.
+On September 15, 2019, SGI President Daisaku Ikeda received an honorary professorship from the Faculty of Humanities and Social Sciences of the National University of Jujuy, Argentina, for his dialogues that promote peacebuilding and for his contributions that have inspired awareness of global citizenship.
 The conferral took place at the Tecnópolis Stadium in Buenos Aires and was attended by UNJu Rector Rodolfo Alejandro Tecchi, a Soka Gakkai delegation from Japan and some 4,000 SGI members from seven Latin American countries.
 SGI Vice Study Department Chief Shinji Shimizu accepted the award on Mr. Ikeda’s behalf.

 The national university is located in San Salvador de Jujuy, the capital of Argentina’s northernmost province, Jujuy.
 Jujuy shares its borders with Bolivia and Chile and is known for the Quebrada de Humahuaca valley, which was designated as a UNESCO World Heritage Site in 2003.
 UNJu’s precursor, Instituto de Geología y Minería (Institute of Geology and Mining), was established in 1946 by the National University of Tucumán.
 It was later redesignated the Provincial University of Jujuy in 1972 and formally established as the present national university in 1973.
 UNJu currently has four faculties with an enrollment of some 25,000 students.